Christof93/SciKGTeX/README.md

 ```latex
 ... the p-value was 0.01\% higher \ORKGpvalue*{0.06} than in the earlier experiment ...
 ```
 In the rendered sentence the content of the annotation (0.06) will be invisible.
+Since it is not rendered, it does not matter where in the document we put the command.

 ### Referring to Entities
 Instead of using natural language to represent objects, we usually prefer URIs which uniquely identify objects in the Semantic Web.
 If we want to assign a URI as a property, we can use the `\ORKGuri{}` command inside an annotation.